nsubordin81/deep-reinforcement-learning-p1-bananas/Report.md

 I have more details from this section that I just felt like writing below.
 I figured since this is a graded project I would keep the requested information at the top of the report and then continue the other sections later

+## Model Architecture

+Both the learning network and the target q network had the same architecture, dubbed the BananaQNN. the BananaQNN is made up of an input layer for the 37 input states, two hidden layers each with 64 nodes, and an output layer that converts to the action space of 4.
+The hidden layers are each actvated with the non-linear rectified linear unit (ReLU) function, whereas the output layer isn't, we will just be picking the node output with highest activation as the chosen action.

 ## Plot Of Rewards